tgherzog/apidocs/API_SDMX_User_Guide_V1.md

 ---

-Use SDMX REST API to programmatically access databases that are available in Databank.
-At present the WDI (World Development Indicators) dataset is available through API, and we are planning to add more datasets soon.
-If you are interested in a specific dataset that are currently available in <a href="http://databank.worldbank.org/data/home.aspx">Databank</a>, please let us know by email at data@worldbank.org.
+Use the SDMX REST API to programmatically access databases that are available in Databank.
+At present the World Development Indicators (WDI) dataset is available through API, and we are planning to add more datasets soon.
+If you are interested having SDMX access to  a specific dataset currently available in <a href="http://databank.worldbank.org/data/home.aspx">Databank</a>, please let us know by email at data@worldbank.org.

-In SDMX API, users can give various dimensions as a parameter in the URL like series code, country code, or frequency and time range etc., and result data can be downloaded as XML or JSON.
+In the SDMX API, users can give various dimensions as a parameter in the URL like series code, country code, or frequency and time range etc., and the resulting data can be downloaded as XML or JSON.

-## WDI (World development Indicators)
+## World development Indicators (WDI)

 World Development Indicators (WDI) is the primary World Bank collection of development indicators, compiled from officially recognized international sources.
 It presents the most current and accurate global development data available, and includes national, regional and global estimates.
-WDI data can be downloaded by specifying values for the below dimensions
+WDI data can be downloaded by specifying values for the dimensions below:

 ### Series
 Series code.
-Refer WDI DSD for list of series name and code
+Refer to the WDI DSD for a list of series names and codes.

 ### Country
-ISO Country code
+ISO Country code.

 ### Time
-Specify a single or range of year
+Specify a single year or range of years.

 ## Limitation on Data Request

-In order to avoid server overload, the request for entire database is not possible in one query so the data calls are restricted to 15000 data points per call which includes null values too.
+In order to avoid server overload, requests for the entire database are not possible in one query.
+Data calls are restricted to 15,000 data points per call including null values.

 ## Basic Call structure

-There are two types of request: One request type is to retrieve the metadata and other is to retrieve data.
+There are two types of request - one request type is to retrieve the metadata, and the other is to retrieve data.
 The following SDMX response formats are supported in this API.

 ### SDMX-ML 2.1 generic schema:
 This is the default format.
-Please note that generic format output size will be more when compare to other formats.
+Please note that generic format output size will be greater when compared to other formats.

 ### SDMX-ML 2.1 structure specific schema:
 The structure specific schema is more suited for processing of large data.
-To get the response in this format, modify the HTTP request header field  "Accept: application/vnd.sdmx.structurespecificdata+xml" on the SDMX data query request.
+To get responses in this format, modify the HTTP request header field  `Accept: application/vnd.sdmx.structurespecificdata+xml` on the SDMX data query request.

 ### JSON Format:
-To get the data in JSON format, modify the HTTP request header field "Accept: application/vnd.sdmx.data+json;version=1.0.0-wd" on the SDMX data query request.
+To get the data in JSON format, modify the HTTP request header field `Accept: application/vnd.sdmx.data+json;version=1.0.0-wd` on the SDMX data query request.

 ## Metadata request
 This section explains the call to get DataFlow, Code List and DSD.

 ### Data Flow
-This end-point retrieves the unique dataset code for World bank dataset.
+This end-point retrieves the unique dataset code for World Bank datasets.

 * *URL:*